archishou/Control/README.md

     - runOpMode() (for a LinearOpMode) is now decoupled from the system's hardware read/write thread.
     - loop() (for an OpMode) is now decoupled from the system's hardware read/write thread.
     - Methods are synchronous.
-    - For example, if you call setMode(DcMotorController.RunMode.RESET_ENCODERS) for a motor, the encoder is guaranteed to be reset when the method call is complete.
+    - For example, if you call setMode(DcMotorController.RunMode.RESET_ENCODERS) for a motor, the model is guaranteed to be reset when the method call is complete.
     - For legacy module (NXT compatible), user no longer has to toggle between read and write modes when reading from or writing to a legacy device.
  * Changes made to enhance reliability/robustness during ESD event.
  * Changes made to make code thread safe.